jsonpickle/jsonpickle/docs/api.rst

    :meth:`__getstate__` and :meth:`__setstate__`, the state object needn't be a dictionary and these methods can do what they want.

+.. py:attribute:: object._jsonpickle_exclude = set()

+    Classes can specify attributes that they want to exclude from being pickled by defining an attribute named `_jsonpickle_exclude`.
+This set should contain the names of attributes of that class to exclude from being pickled.

 :mod:`jsonpickle.handlers` -- Custom Serialization Handlers
 -----------------------------------------------------------